eric-rosen/LeArmKinematics/README.md

 By convention, we will ground the axes of world_frame as:
 - having positive z oriented perpendicular to be facing upwards perpendicullary to the base
 - having posiive x oriented parallel to the base and pointing directly away from the back of the base
-- having y follows right hand rule  (in this case, pointing out "rightwards" in the frame of reference of the world frame, parallel to the base).
+- having y follows right hand rule  (in this case, pointing out "leftwards" in the frame of reference of the world frame, parallel to the base).

 The origin of the world_frame will ground as: